Shared Value Creation

 As a company in the financial services industry, we understand that we manage our clients’ savings and investments and guide them in building their futures and their families’ security and confidence.
 We take this responsibility very seriously and believe that in creating indirect financial benefits for customers of our group companies, we represent a positive force in society.
 We effectively enable these customers to manage their retirement and healthcare needs, accumulate wealth and achieve financial security through prudent investments and, through providing financial advice, help foster financial literacy.
 This provides an important contribution to a prosperous, empowered society.

 We depend on the people in our group of companies for the success of our business.
-Together with our group of companies, we employ approximately 30,000 diverse and talented people, many of whom fulfill the role of trusted advisor to their customers, helping them address their financial and insurance needs, creating bonds of professionalism and mutual respect.
+Together with our group companies, we employ approximately 33,700 diverse and talented people worldwide.

 Business Partners and Governments